memphis-iis/gluten/README.md

 A Flask-based Python 3 annotation application.

+## Important Legacy note

+We maintain a copy of the "legacy" Java application that predated this current project in the folder `legacy`.
+However it is NOT maintained.
+If you are interested in a Java web application using file-based storage for transcripts, this might be for you.
+Let us know and if interest is sufficient we might consider spinning out a separate project.
+Otherwise use at your own peril.
+See also this PR for why you might want to proceed with caution: https://github.com/memphis-iis/gluten/pull/1

 ## Getting started

 If you are running on a Ubuntu-like environment, you need to make sure you've